yext/visual-editor/DEVELOPMENT.md

   may be easier to access.
 Either way the command will print the file path upon completion.
 It should look something like `~/yext-visual-editor-[version tag].tgz`

-After running this the first time to get your file path, an example script to automate this would look like:
+After running this the first time to get and set your file path, an example script to automate this would look like:

 ```shell